KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

         <h1>Final Thoughts</h1>
  </header>

 The initial idea of this website was to locate specific details that we were able to explore.
 However, there were not clear correlations, that we thought were worth exploring.
 Therefore, the main idea of the webpage is to explore the dataset, and be able to see how dangerous specific locations in NYC are, related to each other, and related to weather.
-The next step in this webpage, could be to closely examine the specific locations, such as, for eaxmple, the aformentiond Verrazano Bridge.
-Here it could be examined, why it could be that this location is so high risk for injury, during foggy weather.
+The next step in this webpage, could be to closely examine the specific locations, such as, for example, the aformentiond Verrazano Bridge.
+Here it could be examined, why it could be, that this location is so high risk for injury, during foggy weather.

 <script>